Discovering Differences in Strategic Behavior Between Humans and LLMs: Comparing Human and LLM Strategic Behavior Using AlphaEvolve

 \subsection{Analyzing AlphaEvolve Programs to Gain Novel Insights on Human versus LLM Behavior}

 Unlike RNNs, AlphaEvolve's programmatic models are interpretable.
 Each program is a human-readable Python function, grounded in scientific concepts drawn from BGT, multi-agent learning, and cognitive psychology.
 Thus, structural differences between human and LLM behavior may be reflected in the mechanisms embedded within programs that fit the data well.
-Importantly, we do not claim that the programs are ground-truth mechanistic models of how agents make strategic decisions in IRPS.
-Rather, we view the programs as mechanistic hypotheses validated by predictive fit to data.
+Importantly, we do not claim that the programs provide ground-truth, mechanistic accounts of how agents make strategic decisions in IRPS.
+Rather, we view the programs as mechanistic hypotheses validated by predictive fit to data, and that provide candidate explanations for observed behavior.
 Applying Occam's Razor, we study not the best-fit programs discussed in Section~\ref{sec:exp:alphaevolve}, but the \textit{simplest} programs that fit the data well.